Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/Compliance-Security/CIS-Controls/README.md

 ---
 -->

-# 🛡️ **CIS Controls Implementation**
+# 🛡️ **CIS Controls Framework**

-## 🔍 **1.
+# 🔍 **1.
 Overview**

-This section documents the **implementation of CIS Controls v8.1** within the Proxmox Astronomy Lab.
-The CIS Controls provide a **prioritized, structured approach to cybersecurity** that forms the foundation of our security program.
+This section documents the Center for Internet Security (CIS) Controls implementation within the Proxmox Astronomy Lab.
+The CIS Controls provide a prioritized, structured approach to cybersecurity that forms the foundation of our security program.

-Our implementation focuses on **practical, effective controls** that balance security requirements with operational needs.
-The controls are implemented through a combination of **technical configurations, policies, and procedural safeguards**, with an emphasis on automation and consistent verification.
+Our implementation focuses on practical, effective controls that balance security requirements with operational needs.
+The framework is implemented through a combination of technical configurations, policies, and procedural safeguards, with an emphasis on automation and consistent verification.

 ---

-## 📚 **2.
-CIS Controls Framework**
+# 📚 **2.
+Framework Structure**

-### **2.1 Framework Structure**
+## **2.1 Implementation Groups**

-The CIS Controls v8.1 framework consists of 18 control domains organized into three Implementation Groups (IGs) based on complexity and resource requirements:
+The CIS Controls are organized into Implementation Groups (IGs) based on complexity and resource requirements.

 | **Implementation Group** | **Description** | **Lab Implementation** |
 |--------------------------|----------------|------------------------|